-Endpoint Time it is measured Purpose/definition Considerations Mortality at 24 hours (M24) 24 24 hours after the 9- The measurement of mortality in a cone test is an indicator The standard exposure time in the experimental hut test for measuring mortality is 9-12 hours.
-Extension of the exposure time, or inclusion of multiple exposure times must be declared and scientifically justified in the context of the product being tested and study being conducted.
+Endpoint Time it is measured Purpose/definition Considerations Mortality at 24 24 hours after the 9- The measurement of mortality in a cone test is an indicator of The standard exposure time in the experimental hut test hours (M24) (M24) hour experimental hut the lethal effects of the net. for measuring mortality is 9-12 hours.
+Extension of the test exposure has ended Mortality is observed by the following indicators: exposure time, or inclusion of multiple exposure times must be declared and scientifically justified in the context of the product being tested and study being conducted.
+No sign of life; immobile; cannot stand.
+Moribund mosquitoes are also classed as dead after 24 hours of holding as it is unlikely that they would survive in nature, i.e. Any mosquito that cannot stand (e.g. has 1 or 2 legs).
+Any mosquito that cannot fly in a coordinated manner.
+A mosquito that lies on its back, moving legs and wings but unable to take off.
+A mosquito that can stand and take off briefly but falls down immediately.
 The standard holding time post-exposure in the experimental hut test is 24 hours.
 Control mortality should not exceed 10% after 24 hours.
 Otherwise, the test is invalidated.
-Extension of the post-exposure holding time must be declared and scientifically justified in the context of the product being tested and study being conducted.
-Blood feeding inhibition At the end of the exposure period The proportion of unfed females.
-Blood fed includes partially or fully blood engorged mosquitoes.
-Blood feeding inhibition is the proportion of mosquitoes that are not fed.
-Blood feeding inhibition induced by the intervention may also be calculated as follows: 1) calculate average blood feeding in the control ( C ) arm, 2) calculate the blood feeding for each observation for each intervention ( T ) relative to the average blood feeding rate in the control using the formula 100x(C-T/C), 3) calculate the mean blood feeding inhibition (% and 95% CI) from all the observations in each arm.
+Extension of the post-exposure holding time must be declared and scientifically justified in the context of the product being tested and study being conducted. e.g. Mortality at x hours after exposure - Mx Control mortality should not exceed 20% after extended holding times.
+Otherwise, the test is invalidated.
+Blood feeding At the end of the The proportion of unfed females.
+Blood fed includes partially or Innibition exposure period proportion of mosquitoes that are not fed.
+Blood feeding inhibition induced by the intervention may also be calculated as follows: 1) calculate average blood feeding in the control (C) arm, 2) calculate the blood feeding for each observation for each intervention (T) relative to the average blood feeding rate in the control using the formula 100x(C-T/C), 3) calculate the mean blood feeding inhibition (% and 95% CI) from all the observations in each arm.
 Fertility - eggs per female Blood fed mosquitoes are held for 72 hours The measurement of eggs per female is an indicator of fertility.
 Fertility is observed by the following indicators: Blood fed female mosquitoes are provided with an egg laying substrate for oviposition.

 Endpoint Time it is measured Purpose/definition Considerations after overnight Number of eggs laid / females live at each period of exposure in a hut test. observation.
-Fecundity - Number of females The measurement of proportion of fertile females in a hut test , Proportion of with Christopher's is an indicator of reduction of fecundity. , fertile females stage 5 eggs when dissected.
+Fecundity - Number of females The measurement of proportion of fertile females in a hut test Proportion of with Christopher's is an indicator of reduction of fecundity. fertile females stage 5 eggs when dissected.
 Blood fed Fecundity is observed by the following indicators: mosquitoes are held for Number of females that have fully developed (viable eggs) at 72 hours after each period of observation measured using the Christopher's overnight exposure in a classification.
 Stage 4 and Stage 5 eggs are classified as viable. hut test.
-Other Applicants may propose of bther endpoints to be measured by means of the experimental hut test with adequate justification
+Other Applicants may propose other endpoints to be measured by means of the experimental hut test with adequate justification